Firefighters working through the night to keep fire contained in Auberry

 FRESNO COUNTY, California.
-(KSEE) – A fire prompted a massive response from fire crews as flames threatened homes and businesses in Auberry on Wednesday.
+(KGPE) – A fire prompted a massive response from fire crews as flames threatened homes and businesses in Auberry on Wednesday.

 The Deck Fire broke out around noon at the Auberry lumber mill on Auberry Road, northeast of Frazier Road.